Hutt River (Western Australia): History

 The first British explorer to encounter Hutt River was Lieutenant George Grey on 5 April 1839, naming the river after his friend William Hutt.
 Hutt was a British Liberal politician who was heavily involved in the colonization of Western Australia, New Zealand and South Australia, and the brother of John Hutt, the second Governor of Western Australia.
 Hutt was for a time chairman of the Western Australian Land Company.
 The next day, Grey named the nearby Bowes River after Hutt's wife, Mary Bowes.

 The Principality of Hutt River was a micronation located midway along the river.
 The Principality covered an area of 18500 acre and claimed to be an independent sovereign state that seceded from Australia in 1970 as a result of a dispute over wheat production quotas.
-It was not recognised by Australian state or federal governments, or any other country.
+It was not recognised by the Australian state or federal governments, or any other country.
 It dissolved in August 2020.